chromium/chromium/docs/updater/protocol_3_1.md

      >*   0: [0, 336) hours ago (0 to < ~2 weeks)
      >*   336: [336, 1344) hours ago (~2 weeks to ~2×28 days)
      >*   1344: at least 1344 hours ago (~2×28 days or more)
- *   `lastupdatecheckerror`: The numeric error code encountered on the last update check.
+ *   `lastupdatecheckerrorcat`: The numeric error category encountered on the last update check.
 0 for success.
 Default: "0".
- *   `lastupdatecheckerrorcategory`: The numeric error category encountered on the last update check.
+ *   `lastupdatecheckerrorcode`: The numeric error code encountered on the last update check.
 0 for success.
 Default: "0".
- *   `lastupdatecheckerror`: The numeric error code encountered on the last update check.
-0 for success.
-Default: "0".
- *   `lastupdatecheckerrorextracode1`: The numeric extra code encountered on the last update check.
+ *   `lastupdatecheckextracode1`: The numeric extra code encountered on the last update check.
 0 for success.
 Default: "0".
  *   `laststarted`: An estimated number of hours since the other updater successfully ran (started and exited without crashing).
 A value of -1